 - Mega Man Zero 4: The Ragnarok orbital cannon, falling from space and burning its way into the atmosphere, with only two minutes provided to defeat the final boss of the entire series.
 Nintendo Hard indeed.

-- X2 subverts.
+- X2 subverts it thoroughly.
 After completing 4 levels in the North Pole, you see the X-Hunters' base utterly destroyed.
 So where does X teleport into?
 Bizarrely enough, Magna Centipede's stage, or just the opening half, replacing the annoying sword with possibly Zero and Sigma.
 In fact, going to Magna Centipede's stage at that point in time (rather than selecting Sigma) will still make it the closing level.

 - The, ahem, architecture, of Dr. Wily's fortress makes it obvious in Mega Man.
 A skull?
 Really?

 - X5, originally the final chapter of the X saga, has Area Zero as one of this.
 Notice how eerily different the area feels from the final dungeons in the other games, including those after X5; the background is solely consisted of untouchable electric light animation, giving the creepiest and the worst feel of loneliness out of all the final stages in X saga.

 - In Mega Man ZX, the landscape of the city is clearly dominated by the huge HQ of Slither Inc., a large tower decorated with things that look like a lotus flower.
 You visit many places inside the city and near it as the dungeons, it's possible to see the HQ far away in some of them, and even walk near its then closed gates.
 Take a guess what the Final Dungeon is.